 Living costs remain affordable.
 Since co-operatives charge their members only enough to cover costs, repairs, and reserves for future expenses, monthly fees remain comparatively low.

 Security.
 Co-operative members have more security than tenants.
-Members can live in a co-op for as long as they wish, as long as they follow the rules of the co-op and pay their montly housing charges on time.
+Members can live in a co-op for as long as they wish, as long as they follow the rules of the co-op and pay their monthly housing charges on time.

 The right to participate.
 Co-operative members elect the board of directors that sets all significant policies for the co-operative.
 They also have the right to run for election to the board.
-Members also vote on the co-operative’s annual budget and its policies.

 Membership in a community.
 People who live in co-operatives have chosen to live co-operatively in a community.
 A housing co-operative can serve as the base for establishing other community activities such as vehicle sharing and joint purchasing.